The greatest alarm arose at the circumstance, that assemblies of the Latin states were held at the grove of Ferentina; and an unequivocal

 Eventually in 1816 the Colonna gave up their feudal rights on Marino and they gradually sold their properties.

-Immediately outside Marino a huge Dominican nunnery with its small windows conveys the idea of a prison, which in a sense it was because the suore gavotte, the nuns who lived there, followed a very strict creed.
+Immediately outside Marino a huge Dominican nunnery with its small windows conveys the idea of a prison, which in a sense it was because the suore gavotte, the nuns who lived there, followed a very strict rule.
 It has an interesting XVIIIth century church by Giuseppe Sardi with an elaborate entrance.
 It was built at the request of Maria Isabella Colonna, who was a nun at SS.
 Domenico e Sisto.

 This small palace opposite the nunnery was designed by Girolamo Rainaldi in 1615 and used as an inn for travellers coming from Rome.
 It was modified at the end of the century by Carlo Fontana.
 In 1776 it was bought by Pier Francesco Foggini, a Florentine theologian who supported the suppression of the Jesuit Order.
 At his death he bequeathed the building to Collegio Bandinelli, a charity of the Florentines living in Rome, whose patron saint was St. John the Baptist (for a series of similar reliefs and for the activities of Arciconfraternita della Misericordia see S. Giovanni Decollato).